Taxation in Malta: Other information

-Social Security Contributions
+Social security contributions

 Revenue stamps issued under the Workmen's Compensation Ordinance (WCO) between 1929 and 1943.
 The WCO was replaced by the National Insurance Scheme in 1956.

 Employed and self-employed individuals are required to pay social security contributions in Malta.
 The way how the relevant contributions are collected and the rate thereof depends on whether the person is employed or self-employed.

-Employed Individuals
+Employed individuals

 An employed individual is liable to a social security contribution of 10%, but up to a maximum of €42.57, of his/her basic weekly wage.
 An equal contribution is also contributed by the State and the individual's employer, who is also liable to pay contributions for each employee of 0.3% of the corresponding basic weekly wage to the Maternity Fund.

 Employers are also obliged to withhold the relevant the social security contributions from the individual's basic wage and remit the relevant amounts to the State.

-Self-employed Individuals
+Self-employed individuals

 Self-employed individuals are required to pay social security contributions in three installments at the rate of 15% of the annual net income derived in the preceding year.
 The amount payable is dependent on whether the individual is deemed to be self-occupied or self-employed.
 Furthermore, half of the contribution effected by the self-employed is also contributed by the State.